fpc/FPCBuild/install/doc/readme.txt

 - FreeBSD 4.x system or 5.x system that has COMPAT_4 system (which is
   default)
 Mac OS X:
- - Mac OS X 10.1 and higher (10.0 may also work, but is untested) Mac OS (classic)
+ - Mac OS X 10.2 and higher
+Mac OS (classic)
  - Mac OS 9.2 has been tested, should probably also work from 7.5.3 and up.